EGR304-2025-F-102/EGR304-2025-F-102.github.io/docs/03-User-Needs-and Benchmarking.md

 that has some use case for the product or from a varying need that isn't answered by the current market.
 In order to make a useful item to the everyday house owner, cleaner, and guardian we must search in the places where their voices can be heard.
-This will include online shopping areas with reviews like **Amazon**(https:/www.amazon.com).
+This will include online shopping areas with reviews like [**Amazon**](https:/www.amazon.com).
-We will be look for several elements for each item:
+We will be looking for several elements for each item:

 <!--Lorem markdownum gradus, qui largis, nec pater pleno: fatum.
 Adspexit cursus
 cur, aut in adhuc crimina **habebat**: pro.-->